UC's PERSONAL INQUIRY QUESTIONS vs. THE COMMON APP ESSAY.

 ELISE'S PIQ (#1 -- LEADERSHIP)

-Because shorter essays do not allow for fully-developed stories, Elise used only the information that addressed the UC prompt, and she located it in her very first sentence; She learned how to lead when she guided her slacker team mates in their school's year-end math competition.
+Because shorter essays do not allow for fully-developed stories, Elise used only the information that addressed the UC prompt, and she wisely planted it in her very first sentence; She learned how to lead when she guided her slacker team mates in their school's math competition.

-Elise briefly described the competition and gave 2 examples of the leadership tactics she tried -- one successful, one not so much.
-She boiled down the glue gun argument to just 2 sentences.
-She concludes by stating that the skill she acquired was more valuable and longer lasting than their third place prize -- $25 iTunes gift cards.
+Elise briefly described the competition and gave two examples of the leadership tactics she tried -- one successful, one not so much.
+She boiled down the glue gun argument to just two sentences.
+She concludes by stating that what she learned about leadership is more valuable than their third place prize -- $25 iTunes gift cards.